Belizean English

 Belizean English is the set of varieties of the English language spoken in Belize and by members of the Belizean diaspora.

+English is the sole official language of Belize and is used as a lingua franca throughout the country.
+In the 2022 census, 278,390 people reported being able to speak English, accounting for 70.0% of the country's population, making English the most spoken language in the country (ahead of Spanish which is dominant in some parts of the country).
+While a majority of the population in every district can speak English, it is less commonly spoken in the southern part of the country (namely the districts of Stann Creek and Toledo).

 History

 The development of Caribbean English, including Belizean English, is dated to the West Indian exploits of Elizabethan sea dogs, which are credited with introducing to England names for Caribbean flora, fauna, and various other things via, for instance, Hakluyt's Principall Navigations of 1589 and Raleigh's Discoverie of the Empyre of Guiana of 1596.
 As English settlements followed shortly thereafter, Caribbean English has been deemed "the oldest exportation of that language from its British homeland".